 New full-time and part-time employees receive a copy of the Drug-Free Workplace Statement in their new-hire packets, and they are required sign an acknowledgement form that says that they have read and understand the policy.
 Additionally, the Vice President of the College's HRS department sends out an annual Drug-Free Workplace Statement with the policy attached.
-See Appendix A for the full text of these documents.
+(See Appendix A:PPSC Drug-Free Workplace Statement)